Mapping a Community Vision for the South Branch Valley

-In September, 2012 more than 45 landowners and conservation partners in the South Branch Valley convened to create a land protection vision for the South Branch River valley.
-Over a 2-day workshop, participants identified and prioritized important characteristics of the land that contribute to their quality of life (e.g. fertile farm soils, trout streams, high quality forests).
+Since fall of 2012, Potomac Conservancy has engaged landowners and community members in the South Branch Valley to create a land protection vision for the South Branch River valley in West Virginia.
+In an initial step, the Conservancy hosted a 2-day workshop, where more than 45 landowners and stakeholder groups identified and prioritized important characteristics of the land that contribute to their quality of life (e.g. fertile farm soils, trout streams, high quality forests).

 This vision was then translated into a series of maps that reflect participants' values and identify which lands most contribute to sustaining those values.
 These are the most important lands to protect.